 Prudent, carefully-tailored park programming and activities should work with all citizens of the community to improve park use and enjoyment, and will have rippling effects on community perceptions about the safety and attractiveness of parks.
 Programs can be designed for various seasons and functions and should appeal to people of all ages, abilities, and financial resources.
 The planning and implementation of an interesting, well-managed and properly marketed set of activities can ignite new energy and improve the reputation of a city’s park system, sparking increased park usage, improved safety, and greater visitor experience.

-Download a copy of the Parks Best Management Practices white paper.
+Download a copy of this primer, the Parks Best Management Practices white paper.